defenxor/dsiem-rs/docs/security.md

 * Provide secure defaults.
 For instance, Write access to configs directory is only needed by web UI and is therefore turned off by-default.

 On the implementation side, we tried to:
-* Check and handle all errors appropriately.
-Go verbose error handling style and early return convention makes it easy to reason about errors and their potential impact.
+* Check and handle all errors appropriately, and maintain a high test coverage.
-* For the HTTP endpoint part, obviously we try to check all user inputs and return [418 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418) as needed.
+* For the HTTP endpoint part, obviously we check all user inputs and return [418 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418) as needed.